amoe/kernighan-ritchie-2e/NOTES_KERNIGHAN_RITCHIE.md

 * Adding enumerations.
 * Adding the `const` qualifier for declarations.
 * New rules for coercion during arithmetic to support the above changes.

+## 2.1 Variable Names

+It's normal in C to use lower case for variable names and uppercase for constants.

+For a regular variable (or 'internal name'), variables are unique to 31 characters